Module Code

 Laboratory mark veto 40 %

-Heat transfer Class tests mark veto 40 %
+Heat transfer homework assignment average mark veto 40 %

-Mass transfer Class tests mark veto 40 %
+Mass transfer homework assignment average mark veto 40 %

 Module pass mark veto 40 %